 Over 900 young adults in Nashville between the ages of 18 and 24 do not have safe place to sleep at night, a permanent address, or a place they can call “home.”

-Oasis Center's Street Outreach Program is one of the only resources in Metro Nashville dedicated specifically to supporting these young people.
+Oasis Center's Outreach Program is one of the only resources in Metro Nashville dedicated specifically to supporting these young people.

 Volunteer Shifts & Enrollment